flnx/wheredoigo/server/README.md

 3. [Activities Mongoose Model](https://github.com/flnx/wheredoigo/blob/main/server/src/models/userActivitiesSchema.js)

 ---

 <br>

 ### PUT /user/avatar

-Upload user avatar:
+user avatar:

-1. **avatarUrl** (file) - The avatar image file to be uploaded.
+1. **avatarUrl** (file) - The avatar image file to be ed.

 2. The server will interpret the file with the name **avatarUrl**

-3. The old avatar will be automatically deleted after the new one is uploaded
+3. The old avatar will be automatically deleted after the new one is ed

 Example: